KandulaThanmayee/Social-Media-platform-using-php-amd-mysql/README.md

-# 🧑‍🤝‍🧑 Social Media platform using php amd mysql
+# 🧑‍🤝‍🧑 Social Media platform using php and mysql

 A PHP-MySQL based social networking site built as a database project.
 Users can register, post content, like posts, send/accept friend requests, and search profiles.
 This project demonstrates core CRUD functionality and AJAX-driven interactivity in a traditional LAMP stack.